Coding-Dojos-Eindhoven/2020-02---Artificial-Intelligence-For-Dummies/README.md

 These setup instructions assume that you'll be using [PyCharm Community Edition][PycharmCE].
 (If you want to use something else, make sure you know how to get everything up and running using that IDE/Editor.)
 After installing Pycharm, follow these steps:

-- In the Welcome screen, choose 'Create New Project'
+- In the Welcome screen, choose 'Create New Project'.
-- Pick a folder where you want to store the project, and a new folder named `qlearning` inside that folder
+- Pick a folder where you want to store the project, and a new folder named `qlearning` inside that folder.
-- Expand the "Project Interpreter: New Conda environment" settings
+- Expand the "Project Interpreter: New Conda environment" settings.
-- Make sure "New environment using: Conda" is selected
+- Make sure "New environment using: Conda" is selected.
-- Change the Pyton version to 2.7
+- Change the Pyton version to 2.7.
-- Click "Create"
+- Click "Create".
-- PyCharm will create the Conda environment; this may take a while
+- PyCharm will create the Conda environment; this may take a while.
 - In the steps above, you cloned a repo.
 It has a folder `reinforcement`.
 Copy all files and folders inside of that to the new project folder you just created.
+So there should now (amongst others) be a file `requirements.txt` inside your `qlearning` folder.
 - Open a terminal inside PyCharm.
 This should cause the conda environment to be automatically activated inside that terminal.
 If you're not sure: `conda info` should say that the active environment is `qlearning`.
 (If it's not active, run `conda activate qlearning`.)
 - Run the following command to install the dependencies:

   ```bash